Voting age: Canada

 Canada lowered its federal voting age from 21 to 18 in 1970.
-A further reduction to 16 was proposed in 2005, but was not adopted.
+Most Canadian provinces soon followed suit, though several initially lowered their voting age to 19.
+It wasn't until 1992 when the last province, British Columbia, lowered its voting age to 18.
+A further reduction to 16 was proposed federally in 2005, but was not adopted.
 It was proposed again in 2011, but was not adopted.

 In August 2018, in British Columbia, a group of 20 youth partnered with Dogwood BC to launch a Vote16 campaign.
-Currently, they have unanimous support from the Union of BC Municipalities, as well as endorsements from the province's Green Party and New Democratic Party representatives.
+Currently, they have unanimous support from the Union of BC Municipalities, as well as endorsements from the province's Green Party of British Columbia and British Columbia New Democratic Party representatives.
 The campaign is now waiting for it to be brought up in the legislative assembly by the NDP and for it to pass there.

 In 2020, Canadian Senator Marilou McPhedran introduced a bill to lower the federal voting age from 18 to 16.
-In 2021, a group of young people filed a court challenge to lower the federal voting age from 18.
-Several weeks later, Taylor Bachrach introduced a private member's bill to lower the voting age to 16.
-The bill will be debated in May 2022.
+She reintroduced it again in November 2021, (bill S-201), but it died on the floor when Parliament was prorogued in January 2025.
+In December 2021, a group of young people filed a court challenge to lower the federal voting age from 18, arguing that the voting age is unconstitutional for violating multiple sections of the Canadian Charter of Rights and Freedoms.
+Several weeks later, Taylor Bachrach of the New Democratic Party (NDP) introduced a private member's bill to lower the voting age to 16.
+The bill (C-210) was debated in May 2022.
+The bill was defeated in its second reading with 245 members of parliament voting to oppose the bill and 77 voting to support it.

+Internal elections run by Canadian political parties have a lower voting age than that of general elections set by the government, typically allowing party members 14 and up to vote.